pmjdebruijn/ShuttlePRO/README.md

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)

 ShuttlePRO was originally written in 2013 by Eric Messick, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
-The latest version, by Albert Graef, offers some improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.
+The present version, by Albert Graef, offers some improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.

 Eric's original README along with some accompanying (now largely obsolete) files can still be found in the attic subdirectory in the sources.
 You might want to consult these in order to get the program to work on older Linux systems.